dpharris/Arduino-Shell/README.md

   case __LINE__:;\
     } while(ctx->sctx);
 ```
 which intitializes a new context to 1, calls the shell again via its execute() routine, records the next linenumber into ctx->ccrLine, and defines a new case-statement with that line-number as its label.
-The macro is used for example:
+The macro is used for example in the 'while' code:
 ```
    } else if (ctx->op == 'w') {    // block( -- flag) -- | execute block while
      ctx->sp = (const char*) pop();